fuze/developer-platform-code-samples/README.md

 * readline-sync
 * p-map
 * readline-sync
+* express (1)
+* body-parser-bigint (1)

+Notes:
+(1): needed for `presence/09-presence-events-listener.js` only

-Install them running `npm install httplease node-stringbuilder sprintf-js fs readline-sync p-map readline-sync`
+Install them running `npm install httplease node-stringbuilder sprintf-js fs readline-sync p-map readline-sync express body-parser-bigint`

 ## Configuration
 A file named `config.js` exists at the base directory of the code samples.
 You should edit this